Kim Gurney is a writer, researcher, and visual artist.

-She is the author of four non-fiction books linking contemporary art to public space and city futures: ‘The Art of Public Space: Curating and Re-imagining the Ephemeral City’ (Palgrave Macmillan, London), ‘August House is Dead, Long Live August House!
-The Story of a Johannesburg Atelier’ (Fourthwall, Johannesburg), ‘Panya Routes: Independent art spaces in Africa’ (Motto, Berlin & Lausanne), and most recently ‘Flipside: The Inadvertent Archive’ (iwalewabooks, Johannesburg/ Lagos/ Frankfurt).
+She is the author of four non-fiction books emblematic of her research interests, linking contemporary art to public space and city futures: ‘The Art of Public Space: Curating and Re-imagining the Ephemeral City’ (Palgrave Macmillan, London); ‘August House is Dead, Long Live August House!
+The Story of a Johannesburg Atelier’ (Fourthwall, Johannesburg); ‘Panya Routes: Independent art spaces in Africa’ (Motto, Berlin & Lausanne); and, most recently, ‘Flipside: The Inadvertent Archive’ (iwalewabooks, Johannesburg/ Lagos/ Frankfurt).

 @ SideTrack Studios